• +90 532 449 3073 info@dryunuskaplan.com

 The nose job procedure typically involves the following steps:

-1. Consultation: Before undergoing rhinoplasty, patients will have an initial consultation with a plastic surgeon.
+1. Consultation: Before undergoing Nose Job, patients will have an initial consultation with a plastic surgeon.
 During this consultation, the surgeon will evaluate the patient’s nasal structure, discuss their goals and expectations, and create a personalized treatment plan.

 2. Anesthesia: The surgery is usually performed under general anesthesia, ensuring that the patient remains comfortable throughout the procedure.

-3. Incisions: Incisions are strategically made either inside the nostrils (closed rhinoplasty) or across the base of the nose (open rhinoplasty).
+3. Incisions: Incisions are strategically made either inside the nostrils (closed Nose Job) or across the base of the nose (open Nose Job).
 The choice of technique depends on the complexity of the procedure and the surgeon’s preference.

 4. Reshaping and Reconstruction: The surgeon carefully reshapes the nose by altering the underlying bone and cartilage.
 They may remove or add tissue, adjust the nasal bridge, refine the tip, or modify the nostrils as needed to achieve the desired results.